 Please read the fire safety notice included in your check-in package.
 Check your area for fire exits.
 Always respond to the fire alarm by leaving the building.
 If you discover a fire, pull the alarm and immediately leave the building.
 Tampering with fire equipment is a criminal offence and will result in eviction from summer residence.

-Rooms are cleaned once a week.
 Bed linen is not included.
-Economical linen sets may be purchased for $40 (cash) at the Welcome Desk at Trinity College.
+Economical linen sets may be purchased for $60 (cash) at the Welcome Desk at Trinity College.

 Download of illegal material is strictly prohibited.
 The College receives notifications from the internet provider when these materials are being downloaded, and reserves the right to terminate the summer residency immediately for failure to adhere to this regulation.

 There are kitchenettes throughout the residence.
 Kitchenware is not provided.
 Fridges are communal so please clearly label and date your food.
 Unlabelled food may be thrown out.
-Each resident must ensure the kitchen is cleaned after use (the cleaning staff will empty the garbage but is not responsible for dishes or food left out).
+Each resident must wash their own dishes promptly and ensure the kitchen is cleaned after use (the cleaning staff will empty the garbage but is not responsible for dishes or food left out).
 A LIMITED SUPPLY OF BAR FRIDGES CAN BE RENTED FOR THE SUMMER FOR $75 (PLUS TAX).

 Summer residents and guests are asked to keep noise within reasonable bounds.
 If you receive a noise complaint, please act promptly on it.
 If you are disrupted by noise in the building, go in person to the source and request reasonable quiet.
-If this approach does not work, report the problem to the Welcome Desk by dialling “0” on your room phone.
+If this approach does not work, report the problem to the Welcome Desk by visiting in person or calling 416-978-2522.

-A single room may be occupied ONLY by the person (or a double room by the two persons) to whom it is rented.
-No summer resident shall change rooms without written permission from the Dean's Office.
-Students who have friends or family visiting for one or more nights must notify the Office of the Dean of Students (firstname.lastname@example.org).
-If a room has more than the allotted occupancy, the person reserving the room will be informed in writing and charged double the room rate for the total duration of their stay.
-The College reserves the right to levy a fee of $40 to change rooms, after a room has been assigned and occupied.
+A single room may be occupied ONLY by the person to whom it is rented.
+Guests are not permitted without prior written permission from the Office of the Dean of Students.
+If a room has more than the allotted occupancy at any time, the person reserving the room will be informed in writing and charged double the room rate for the total duration of their stay.

-There is limited meter parking in the Trinity parking lot: daily rate: $15 (to 6 pm); overnight rate $6 (from 4 pm); Saturdays and Sundays $8.
-For long-term summer parking, please enquire at the Bursar's Office.
+There is limited meter parking in the Trinity parking lot: with daily rate (to 6 pm), overnight rate (from 4 pm), and weekend rate.
+For long-term summer parking, please enquire through the Bursar’s Office (email@example.com).

 Repairs and renovations may occur over the summer.
-If your room is affected, you will be notified and, if necessary, given a temporary room.
+If your room is affected, you will be notified and, if necessary and if possible, given a temporary room.
 Notice of major projects will be posted at the Welcome Desk.